island-lang/island-lang.github.io/README.md

 You may now realize that the ability to define simple preconditions on the truth-value of Boolean properties opens up the possibility for arbitrarily complex preconditions, since the Boolean property's mapping rules may potentially involve highly sophisticated computations.

 However, introducing a new Boolean property for every precondition is not very convenient or elegant.
-It would be nicer to be able to use more compact syntax.
+It would be nicer to be able to use a more compact syntax.
 This is made possible by **ad-hoc preconditions**:

 ```isl
 context AbsoluteValue